Cris-Mur/BasicAPI/src/README.md

 [ExpressJS](https://expressjs.com) is "Fast, unopinionated, minimalist web framework for [Node.js](https://nodejs.org/en/)" in a few words, is a tool that handles http request that income into a NodeJS machine.

-We propose an architecture that isolate and manage Express function.

-The main idea is develop endpoints in a solid Express interface, that brings me manage big part of behavior of the express, using the environment to setup the Express build in features.
+The main idea is provide a solid interface with Express to develop endpoints more easily;

 ```bash
 .